-The contractor starts by using a very coarse-grit paper on the machine.
-He will follow up with at least two more passes using finer grits with each pass.
+The contractor starts by using a very coarse-grit sandpaper on the machine.
+He will follow up with at least two more passes using finer sandpaper grits with each pass.
 The coarser grits remove the finish and top layer of wood; the finer grits remove the sanding marks left by the coarser grits.
 A special handheld edger tool sands areas where the large sander cannot reach.

 A good contractor will use a vacuum system attached to his sander to remove as much dust as possible.
 He will also seal off the rooms he is working in with plastic sheets and tape, but be aware that some dust will probably migrate to other areas of the house.

 Expect to pay about $4 to $6 per square foot for a full hardwood floor refinishing, including staining.
 But there are a number of things that can increase the cost of the project:

 - Repairs.
 Floorboards that are buckled, cracked or missing must be repaired before the sanding process can begin.